Primary

 Band pull-aparts strengthen the rear deltoids, rhomboids, and mid-lower traps—muscles that oppose the pushing muscles dominant in bench pressing.
 This balance prevents the rounded-shoulder posture that leads to impingement.
 The band provides accommodating resistance that matches the strength curve, with tension highest when muscles are shortest.
 The low load allows daily training without recovery concerns.

-Want Band Pull-Apart in your program?
+See where Band Pull-Apart fits in your weekly plan

 Hold a resistance band in front of you with arms extended.